Dutch tax breaks under fire after "Paradise Papers" leaks

 The new Dutch government said last month it would try to make the country less attractive to shell companies that act as a conduit for money destined for tax havens.

-In 2015 the European Commission ordered the Dutch to reclaim up to 30 million euros (26.4 million pounds) in back taxes from Starbucks after ruling that the tax arrangement with the U.S. coffee company amounted to illegal state aid.
-Both Starbucks and the finance ministry have filed an appeal against that ruling.
+In 2015 the European Commission ordered the Dutch to reclaim up to 30 million euros ($34.7 million) in back taxes from Starbucks after ruling that the tax arrangement with the U.S. coffee company amounted to illegal state aid.
+Both Starbucks and the finance ministry have filed an appeal against that ruling. ($1 = 0.8653 euros) (Reporting by Bart Meijer; Editing by Gareth Jones)